pcdavies/DockerBasics/workshops/docker/Linux200.md

 ![](images/200Linux/Picture200-17.png)

-If there are no permissions errors the "yyy" file should be present in the directory
+- If there are no permissions errors the "yyy" file should be present in the directory

 ### **STEP 4**: Run the script that sets up the database, user and tables

-- Type:
+- **Type** the following:

 ```
 ./setupAlphaMYSQL.sh
 ```